julianvazq/traffic-camera-finder/docs/final.md

 **Challenges faced and impact on final design**

 - Port problem during the Heroku deploymente process.
 Changing the port constant to process.env.PORT fixed it (thanks Professor Leitch).
-- We had some CSS issues along the way, but that is to be expected when developing a website and we were able to fix them after some time spent on debugging.
+- We had some CSS issues (mostly when making it responsive) along the way, but that is to be expected when developing a website and we were able to fix them after some time spent on debugging.

 **Possible future work**